The Queen’s State Apartments are currently undergoing work, and there are no guided tours scheduled for these rooms.

 The Méridienne Room

 The unusual form of this boudoir with its irregular walls allowed those in the service of the queen to pass from the large chamber to the other rooms without disturbing her, as she often came here to rest at midday – hence the name “Méridienne”.
 In 1781, after Marie-Antoinette had finally given birth to an heir, the definitive wooden panelling decoration was added.
 The motifs were carved by the Rousseau brothers and are repeated in the bronze work by Gouthière on the glazed doors.
 The allegorical references celebrate the young prince (the Dauphin), the royal couple (the king is symbolised by the eagle of Jupiter and the queen by the peacock of Juno) and the couple’s love (garlands of roses, bows and arrows).

 Marie-Antoinette had a large collection of books that were moved to Paris during the Revolution and, for the most part, are now currently conserved in the Bibliothèque nationale de France.
-This room was built for the queen between 1779 and 1781 by her architect Richard Mique.
+This room, restored between 2017 and 2020 thanks to a sponsorship from the Société des Amis de Versailles, was built for the queen between 1779 and 1781 by her architect Richard Mique.
 It was filled with cupboards with glass doors, whose shelves could easily be adjusted in height thanks to an ingenious rack and pinion system.